THE CURRENT MOVE OF GOD

-According to the calendar of the Jewish feasts, after the feast of Pentecost come the Blowing of Trumpets, the Day of Atonement, and the final feast of Tabernacles.
+According to the calendar of the Jewish feasts, after the feast of Pentecost comes the Blowing of Trumpets, the Day of Atonement, and the final feast of Tabernacles.

 We understand pretty well the spiritual fulfillment of the feast of Pentecost.
 It began at the time of the birth of the Christian Church and has continued to the present day.

 But he will heal us.
-When God heals us it will be as it was with Job.
-Not only will that which was taken from us be restored, if it will bring righteousness, love, peace, and joy to us; but far more importantly, we will know God to a much greater extent than has been true previously.
+When God heals us, it will be as it was with Job.
+What was taken from us be restored if it will bring righteousness, love, peace, and joy to us.
+But far more importantly, we will know God to a much greater extent than has been true previously.

 “My ears had heard of you but now my eyes have seen you.
 Therefore I despise myself and repent in dust and ashes.”
 (Job 42:5,6)

 What a wonderful day it is when we come to this conclusion for ourselves.
-One may note in the eleventh chapter of the Book of Revelation that the witnesses of God are clothed in sackcloth, meaning they minister from a place of repentance and humility.
+One may note in Revelation chapter 11 that the witnesses of God are clothed in sackcloth, meaning they minister from a place of repentance and humility.